Contact Us for a Free Consultation (213) 542-0979

 Legal Penalties

-You can be looking at up to typically three years in prison if it's filed as a felony or a year in jail if it's filed as a misdemeanor – which basically means it's a wobbler, so the prosecutors have a discretion as to whether they want to file it as a felony or a misdemeanor and that's usually decided on a number of different factors.
+You can be looking at up to typically three years in prison if it's filed as a felony or a year in jail if it's filed as a misdemeanor—which basically means it's a wobbler.
+So, the prosecutors have discretion as to whether they want to file it as a felony or a misdemeanor, and that's usually decided on a number of different factors.

-What I do when I have a client who is charged with some sort of insurance fraud – and again, you can tell just from this little bit of information that I've given you here on my website – that in Los Angeles there are all sorts of different insurance frauds that can occur, and having done this for twenty-five years, I've seen so many different angles and examples that they're just too numerous to name here.
+What I do when I have a client who is charged with some sort of insurance fraud—and again, you can tell just from this little bit of information that I've given you here on my website—is that in Los Angeles, there are all sorts of different insurance frauds that can occur.
+Having done this for twenty-five years, I've seen so many different angles and examples that they're just too numerous to name here.

 Developing a Solid Defense Strategy

-Suffice it to say though, if you're charged with insurance fraud, we have you come into the office, we go over all the facts, obviously, it's in the privacy of my office and it's under the cloak of the attorney-client privilege – nobody knows what the discussion is.
+Suffice it to say, though, that if you're charged with insurance fraud, we have you come into the office, and we go over all the facts.
+Obviously, it's in the privacy of my office, and it's under the cloak of the attorney-client privilege—nobody knows what the discussion is.

-I encourage you to be straight-forward and honest, so I can get to the bottom line of what's going on, and then once everything is flushed out, then we'll talk about some of the strategies that can be deployed depending on what information there is.
+I encourage you to be straightforward and honest so I can understand what's going on.
+Once everything is clarified, we'll discuss some of the strategies that can be deployed, depending on the information available.

 Contact our Law Firm

-The Hedding Law Firm is seasoned and well experienced in dealing with insurance fraud charges.
-Insurance fraud consists of attempting to fraudulently collect on an insurance policy.
-Common ways to commit insurance fraud are: putting false information on an insurance application/policy; destroying property for the sole purpose of collecting insurance money; faking an accident or injury.
+The Hedding Law Firm is seasoned and well-experienced in dealing with insurance fraud charges.
+Insurance fraud consists of attempting to collect on an insurance policy fraudulently.
+Common ways to commit insurance fraud are putting false information on an insurance application/policy, destroying property for the sole purpose of collecting insurance money, and faking an accident or injury.

-We have handled many criminal cases involving fraud, insurance fraud included, and we have the knowledge and qualifications to effectively and efficiently represent you.
+We have handled many criminal cases involving fraud, including insurance fraud, and we have the knowledge and qualifications to represent you effectively and efficiently.

 Related Page: